codefrydev/Updates/content/blog/general/drive.md

 // Fetch the HTML content of the Google Drive folder link string html = GetHtml(url);

-// Extract the file IDs and names from the HTML var fileList = ExtractFileList(html);
+// Extract the file IDs from the HTML var fileList = ExtractFileList(html);
 ```